 In compensation, the British board sent Eldon on a tour of Nigeria—certainly a warmer place than Rome!
 He ran two low-key races there, finishing fourth and second.
 Following this trip he went to Berlin for a 5,000 race against East Germany.
 He came third in 14:20: “a very disappointing end to a disastrous season that could have been my greatest.” (p.100-101)

 The tenacious Eldon took a short rest and then worked up to 70 a week by the end of 1960.
 Then he had a bad break, a car crash that gave him a “bang on the head.”
-His 106th position in the Intercounties showed that the injury was quite serious.
+His 106th position in the Intercounties showed the effects of that accident.
 But he bounced back with a 9th in the Southern and a respectable 13th in the National.
-By this time he was back up to 100 a week.
+By this time he was back up to 100 miles a week.
 But all was not well: his left leg “seized up” in the AAA 10; he ran a poor Finchley 20 and got “dehydrated”; he had a “terrible run” in a 2 Miles in Oxford; and then he had an “absolute disaster” in the Intercounties 3 (17th in 14:29).
 As in 1960, his form was erratic.
 One encouraging race was the AAA 6, where he finished third in the excellent time of 28:13.4, only eight seconds off his British record.

 |Still running at age 48|